reactioncommerce/reaction-docs/developer/architecture/routing.md

 ### Route Table

-The package registry route entries are collectively added to the Flow Router routing table upon startup.
+The package registry route entries are collectively added to the Reaction Router routing table upon startup.

 You can view these routes for debugging.
 Add to a file in `custom` and create a global export of the Router that you can use in your browser console.